KVS, NVS admit card 2025: How to download at kvsangathan.nic.in, navodaya.gov.in

-The Kendriya Vidyalaya Sangathan (KVS) and Navodaya Vidyalaya Samiti (NVS) admit card 2025 will soon be released on the official websites- cbse.gov.in, kvsangathan.nic.in, navodaya.gov.in, the admit card tentative release date is January 6.
+The Kendriya Vidyalaya Sangathan (KVS) and Navodaya Vidyalaya Samiti (NVS) hall ticket 2025 is likely to be released on January 6, the candidates can check and download admit card on the official websites- cbse.gov.in, kvsangathan.nic.in, navodaya.gov.in.
 KVS, NVS exam is scheduled to be held on January 10 and 11.

 KVS, NVS hall ticket 2025 once released, will be available for download on the official websites- cbse.gov.in, kvsangathan.nic.in, navodaya.gov.in.
 The candidates can check and download KVS, NVS recruitment exam hall ticket 2025 on the official websites- cbse.gov.in, kvsangathan.nic.in, navodaya.gov.in.